Posted by: Bill Hornbeck | May 28, 2026

 So, what can we specifically do?

 First, we are a new creation in Christ!
 We have a new self!
-Through God’s grace and work within us, we can put on this new self which has a “heart of compassion and kindness” as stated in the following Scripture, so that we will consider and want to help the helpless.
+Through God’s grace and work within us, we can put on this “new self” which has a “heart of compassion and kindness” as stated in the following Scriptures, so that we will consider and want to help the helpless.

 “So, as those who have been chosen of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness and patience; bearing with one another, and forgiving each other, whoever has a complaint against anyone; just as the Lord forgave you, so also should you.
 Beyond all these things put on love, which is the perfect bond of unity.”
 Colossians 3:12-14.

-Second, we can follow the example of our LORD and defend the helpless.
+Second, we can follow the example of our LORD and protect and defend the helpless.

 “4 For You have been a defense for the helpless,